stefanperkovic/Data-Analysis/README.md

 # Data-Analysis
-A repo for my Data-Analysis Project on NBA Raptor
+An exploratory data analysis of NBA Raptor statistics.